-- Self-care and preventing ill health - Resilient communities and families - People living longer and with better quality of life - People staying as independent and as well as they can for as long as possible - Those at the end of life to have support and care to enable them to live in the best way they can, taking into account their wishes, beliefs and values - People dying with dignity in their chosen place of death - A more resilient, responsive and financially stable health and social care system. - High quality, fully integrated services - High levels of people and staff satisfaction with services - · Evidence based practice and care models - Reduced reliance on acute services - Reduction in bed-based care. - Right Care, Right Place and Right Time - North Tyneside system is seen as a preferred place to work with high levels of wellbeing, satisfaction, recruitment and retention.
+- Self-care and preventing ill health - Resilient communities and families - People living longer and with better quality of life - People staying as independent and as well as they can for as long as possible - Those at the end of life to have support and care to enable them to live in the best way they can, taking into account their wishes, beliefs and values - People dying with dignity in their chosen place of death - A more resilient, responsive and financially stable health and social care system. - High quality, fully integrated services - High levels of people and staff satisfaction with services - Evidence based practice and care models - Reduced reliance on acute services - Reduction in bed-based care. - Right Care, Right Place and Right Time - North Tyneside system is seen as a preferred place to work with high levels of wellbeing and satisfaction however, in line with national trends, recruitment and retention is concern.